It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 Take the East by West ferry from downtown Wellington and in just 20 minutes you'll be in picturesque Days Bay.
 Spend the day discovering epic landscapes and enjoying this quaint beach-side community.
 On some sailings you can also hop off and explore Matiu / Somes island, a predator-free reserve with a rich history.
 Getting to Days Bay by road is as easy as taking the bus or driving along the coastal route to Eastbourne.

 The best way to explore this area is on two wheels.
-Pop into The Boatshed at the end of the wharf and hire a bike, or pick one up at the start of the Pencarrow track if you’re driving over.
-You can even go all out on a zippy e-bike (but yes, you still have to pedal) which is definitely a must do.
+Arrange a bike from The Boatshed at the end of the wharf, or pick one up at the start of the Pencarrow track from The Bikeshed.
+You can even go all out on a zippy e-bike (yes, you still have to pedal) which is definitely a must do.

 Follow the beautiful (and flat!) coastal trail along the Pencarrow Coast Road to the 1906 lighthouse on the shoreline - about an hour's bike ride.
 If you're feeling fit, you can also venture up to New Zealand's first lighthouse, once home to the country's only woman light house keeper.
 Once you reach the lighthouse you'll be rewarded with vast views over Wellington harbour and across to the South Island.